DenisMihailapov/PyTools/README.md

-# tools (PyTorch)
+# PyTools (PyTorch)
-this repository contains utilities for loading data, training and preparing models (PyTorch)
+This repository contains utilities for loading data, training and preparing models (PyTorch)